Selur/hybrid-vapoursynth-addon/README.md

 (`vspipe --version` should now work without having to enter the export calls)
 7. make the build-plugins.sh executable `chmod +x build-plugins.sh` and run it (this will take quite a while).

-Now Hybrid will be able to use Vapoursynth, but the Vapoursynth Preview will not work.
+Now Hybrid will be able to use Vapoursynth.